How To Get A Medical Marijuana Card Online In Montana [2021 Update]

 Live marijuana telehealth appointments can be done from anywhere in the state online without having to leave the house.
 No travel, in person doctor office visit, or inconvenience.
 Your Montana medical card will be issued after the doctors approval.
 It doesn’t get any more germ free than this!

 If you’re ready, simply fill out the MMJ patient registration form, press submit, and you’re on your way to a marijuana doctors appointment from the comfort of your living room or dining room table.
 You will receive an email with follow up details as well.
 See if you qualify today.

 Get Started Today!

-Firstly, in order to qualify for a medical marijuana card in Montana, patients must be suffering from at least one of the qualifying medical conditions outlined under the law.
+In order to qualify for a medical marijuana card certification, patients must be suffering from at least one of the qualifying medical conditions outlined under MT law.
 These include:

 - Admittance into hospice care

 - Any central nervous system disorder that results in chronic, painful spasticity or muscle spasms

 - Crohn’s disease

 - Painful peripheral neuropathy